Oerol Festival: Funding

 Over the years, the Festival faced financial difficulties several times.
 In the 1993, Festival director Mulder announced during the opening that negotiations with the Ministry of WVC and the provincial government of Friesland had failed, and that this time the Festival would be held for the last time.
 Believing it to be the last time, visitors left the island disappointed.
 However, a solution was found shortly thereafter.

 On the final day of Oerol in 2004 Mulder again announced that the continued existence of the Festival was threatened.
 Although a record number of visitors (55,000) had come, the organization was once again in financial difficulty.
 The subsidy of € 180,000 was not enough to continue to organize and finance the festival in the following years.
 "We want at least € 400,000, otherwise it won't happen next year," Mulder said on the closing day of the 23rd Oerol edition.
 In 2005, structural support for the festival was actually extended and the 24th edition was secured.

 Since 2017, Oerol has a solid position in the system and is part of the Basic Infrastructure (BIS) with a modest structural subsidy.
 Thanks to the extra subsidies during the COVID-19 pandemic, Oerol was not in financial jeopardy and staff and creators were still able to claim (part of) the agreed fees.

-Passing away Joop Mulder
+Death of Joop Mulder

 On 10 January 2021, Joop Mulder, the Festival's founder, died at the age of 67.

-As a tribute to Joop Mulder, Marc van Vliet's artwork De Streken will be placed in the Wadden Sea during the summer in the coming years with the help of private donations.
-On the other side of the Wadden Sea, Sense of Place has placed a bench, titled: "whatdataangaat".
+As a tribute to Mulder, Marc van Vliet's artwork De Streken will be placed in the Wadden Sea during the summer in the coming years with the help of private donations.
+On the other side of the Wadden Sea, Sense of Place has placed a bench, titled "whatdataangaat".
 This is a famous quote by Mulder.